cs320-wisc/f22/labs/git-pr/README.md

 git push
 ```

-Keep in mind nano is a text editor.
+Keep in mind `nano` is an in-terminal text editor so you can only use
+keyboard shortcuts (not the mouse).
 Do control-O to write the file.
+"^" means CONTROL, and the bottom of the screen should provide hints.

 ## Step 4: Pull Request